Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Conclusion

 \section{Conclusion}

 We have presented a fully dynamic algorithm for maintaining a DFS tree that takes worst case $\tilde{O}(\sqrt{mn})$ update time.
 This is the first fully dynamic algorithm that achieves $o(m)$ update time.
 In the fault tolerant setting our algorithm takes $\tilde{O}(nk)$ time to report a DFS tree, where $k$ is the number of vertex or edge failures in the graph.
-We show the immediate applications of fully dynamic DFS for solving various problems such as dynamic subgraph connectivity, bi-connectivity and 2 edge connectivity.
+We show the immediate applications of fully dynamic DFS for solving various problems such as dynamic subgraph connectivity, biconnectivity and 2-edge connectivity.
 We also prove the conditional lower bound of $\Omega(n)$ on maintaining DFS tree under vertex/edge updates.
-Refer to \ref{sec:LowerBounds} for details.

 DFS tree has been extensively used for solving various graph problems in the static setting.
 Most of these problems are also solved efficiently in the dynamic environment.
 However, their solutions have not used dynamic DFS tree.
-This paper is an attempt to restore the glory of DFS trees for solving graph problems in the dynamic setting as was the case in the static setting.
+Furthermore, solutions to most dynamic graph problems under edge updates requires $o(n)$ update time.
+However, this is not true for the vertex update variants of these problems.
+In the light of $\Omega(n)$ lower bound for updating DFS under both edge and vertex updates, it becomes clear that dynamic DFS tree would be more applicable in dynamic graph problems under vertex updates.
+The applications of our fully dynamic algorithm follows from the fact that it handles vertex updates which was not the case with the existing algorithms for maintaining DFS tree in any dynamic setting.
+This paper is thus an attempt to restore the glory of DFS trees for solving graph problems in the dynamic setting as was the case in the static setting.
 We believe that our dynamic algorithm for DFS, on its own or after further improvements/modifications, would encourage other researchers to use it in solving various other dynamic graph problems.